-An underlay consisting of rot proof IKO Glass Fibre Underlay 20m (Type 3B) should always be fixed below the shingles.
+An underlay consisting of rot proof IKO Glass Fibre Underlay 20m (Type 3B) should always

-Starting at the eaves and working up the slope of the roof, unroll the IKO Glass Fibre Underlay parallel to the eaves.
+Underlay parallel to the eaves.
 The underlay should extend beyond the roof edges and turn down the external edges by 50mm.
 Tack into position at 300 c/c along the lower edge and down all sloping sides.
 End laps should be 100mm and the vertical overlap 100mm.